The Bigger, Stronger Opponent in No Gi…

 - Have you given up on the mount?
 Here are 3 of Emily’s sneakiest techniques to get to the mount position that actually use your opponent’s size and reactions against him,

-- Techniques and strategies to use your guard aggressively so you actually take control and dictate both the pace and the outcome of the match,
+- Techniques and strategies that’ll make your guard so aggressive that you take control of the pace and the outcome of the match right from the word ‘go’,

 - Think that the double leg underhook pass is only a ‘big guy’ move?
 Think again!
 With Emily’s tweaks and details you’ll be able to use it on a larger opponent, even using his own reactions against him, making this guard pass easier than ever,